tahowallet/extension/rfb/rfb-5-control-compatile-addresses.md

 - The address was derived from a hardware wallet that controls private key material for the address AND the networks are transaction-compatible[^2].
-- The address has been resolved via a name service lookup on both networks and the owner of the records is the same on both networks. [^3] This can change over time, so if the wallet leverages these
+- The address has been resolved via a name service lookup on both networks and the owner of the records is the same on both networks.[^3] This can change over time, so if we choose for the wallet to leverage this condition, it should monitor ownership for changes and adjust its understanding of control compatibility based on that information. _Most likely this is not worth implementing at this time._

 In addition to these 3 possible paths, the 2 networks must have the same address format; e.g., an address cannot be control-compatible between Ethereum